Americans do not remember Jan. 6 Capitol riot as one people

 Many Republican officials, it is said, remain aghast at Trump’s machinations.
 But you have to take a Democrat’s word for that.

-“Just about every one of them is so afraid of Donald Trump,” Senate Majority Leader Chuck Schumer of New York told CBS’ “This Morning.”
+“Just about every one of them is so afraid of Donald Trump,” Senate Majority Leader Chuck Schumer of New York told CBS.

 “Even when they whisper to us that they don’t like what he’s saying, don’t agree with what he’s saying, they’re afraid to resist him.
 He has a power over the Republican Party right now that is damaging.”